airton-canale/Postit/README.md

-### This is a project that I used to practice my knowledge mainly of the Prisma database with PostgreSQL, and make Api's with NodeJS.
+### This is a project that I used to practice my knowledge mainly of the Prisma database with PostgreSQL, and make Api's with NodeJS and express framework.
 The following project also uses, TailwindCSS, TypeScript NextJS.

 <br>